samisbakedham/instagramcracker/README.md

-# Sam's machine learning project
+# Python machine learnig project and more